rehierl/node-tree-outliner/1-1-3-node-trees/3-0-graph-tree-traversal.md

 * children before siblings
 * children in left-to-right or first-to-last order
 * alternatively in right-to-left or last-to-first order
-* preorder (NLR) - visit the node before any child nodes
+* preorder (NLR) - visit the node before any child node
 * inorder (LNR) - visit the node in between its left and right child
 * postorder (LRN) - visit the node after all child nodes
 * generic trees - nodes may have any number of child nodes